 Mrs. Konni Lubbers

 I am a 2002 graduate of Trinity Christian College where I majored in Elementary Education and completed a concentration in Psychology.
 I also received endorsements in Language Arts, Social Sciences, and General Science.
 After graduating I moved to Monroe, Washington where I spent two years teaching 4th grade.
 I then followed God’s leading and took a position teaching 4th grade at a Thai Christian school in Bangkok, Thailand.
 I came back home to west Michigan and started working for Holland Christian Schools in 2006.
 I spent time teaching 2nd, 3rd, and 4th grades before stepping back a bit and taking a position as an aide in the high school.
 I ended my time at Holland Christian by teaching 4 year old preschool.
-I’m so happy and excited to make Hudsonville Christian School my new home as part of the Kindergarten team.
+I’m so happy and excited at making Hudsonville Christian School my home as part of the Kindergarten team.

 My husband, Brad, and I live in the Hamilton area.
 Brad is a farmer and we live right on his family farm.
 We have twins who were born in 2012, Noelle and Thomas.
 We are members of East Saugatuck Christian Reformed Church.
 As a family we enjoy camping, playing games, and family movie nights.